STATE FARM'S HEAD ON A PLATTER

 Congressman Gene Taylor (D-Miss) was a tremendous champion for his constituents facing financial devastation after Hurricane Katrina ravaged the entire region demolishing homes and businesses.
 Taylor called out insurance corporations in no uncertain terms on the floor of the U.s. House of Representatives, in the media, and at home in Mississippi.

 The Insurance Journal quoted Taylor speaking at a January 2007 meeting on the Mississippi Gulf Coast in a town called Ocean Springs.
-Congressman Taylor described what he believed happened specifically because the isnurance companies are allowed to collude.
+Congressman Taylor described what he believed happened specifically because the insurance companies are allowed to collude.
 I think they called one another and said ‘if you don’t pay, we won’t pay.”

 It is imperative to bring the insurance industry under the same anti-trust laws as every other businesses are required to do.
 My 2007 blog -- A.M. in the Morning! -- is a cautionary tale of what goes wrong when an industry fails to play by the same rules as other businesss.